truespan/therapytracker/RAZORPAY_EARNINGS_DOCUMENTATION.md

 **Business Logic:**
 - Sum of all earnings with `status = 'available'`
-- These are payments that have been settled by Razorpay and are ready for the next Friday payout batch
+- These are payments that have been settled by Razorpay and are ready for the next Saturday payout batch
 - Money is in the merchant account and can be transferred

 ### 2. Withdrawn Amount